Andrew-Bourgeois/CryptoClustering/README.md

 * Andrew Bourgeois

 ### **INSTRUCTIONS**
-* to run the Jupyter Notebook adn test the code and visualizations, clone a copy of the repository to your local machine.
+* to run the Jupyter Notebook and test the code and visualizations, clone a copy of the repository to your local machine.
-* make sure to maintain the file structure with the Resources folder or adjsut the path to the csv dataset accordingly in the code.
+* make sure to maintain the file structure with the Resources folder or adjust the path to the csv dataset accordingly in the code.
 * the name of the Jupyter Notebook is Crypto_Clustering.ipynb

 ### **BACKGROUND**